The Most Popular CS:GO Maps for Matchmaking & Competitions

 With game practice, you’ll be able to distinguish your personal favorites among CS:GO maps.
 Maybe, your choice will match the locations from this list.

 For beginners, it’s better to have enough practice in different locations – this will help to develop many aspects of your playing style.
-Reading this guide to CS:GO gameplay also may be very useful.
+Reading our CS:GO guide with CS:GO Tips also may be very useful.

 Only a few maps are available for such events as Faceit Major: London 2018.
 The list of these locations, or the CS:GO Map Pool is approved by Valve and can change from time to time.